Does Engine Oil Have a Shelf Life

 You might be surprised to learn that motor oil has a shelf life.
 That’s right, the same oil that keeps your car running can go bad sitting on a store shelf.
 How long does motor oil last?

-And what effect does it have on your car if you use old oil?
+And what effect does using old oil have on your car?
 We’ll answer those questions and more in this blog post.
 Keep reading to learn everything you need to know about the shelf life of motor oil.

 How Long Does Motor Oil Last?
 Motor oil has a shelf life of 5 years from the date of production.
 After that, the oil starts to break down and loses its effectiveness.

-So, if you have a bottle of motor oil that’s been sitting around for a while, it’s best to throw it out and get fresh oil for your car.
-What Happens if You Use Old Motor Oil?
+So, if you have a bottle of motor oil that’s been sitting around for a while, it’s best to dispose of it and get fresh oil for your car.
+What happens if You Use Old Motor Oil?
 Using old motor oil is one of the worst things you can do for your car.

 The breakdown of the oils can cause deposits and sludge to form in your engine.
 This can lead to serious engine damage and decreased performance.
-In extreme cases, using old motor oil can even cause your engine to seize up completely!
+In extreme cases, using old motor oil can even cause your engine to seize!

 So, if you find an old bottle of motor oil in your garage, don’t use it!
 It’s not worth risking damage to your engine.
 Just get some fresh motor oil and be sure to change it according to your manufacturer’s recommendations.